DZRJ-AM: New frequency assignment

-In November 1978, DZRJ-AM moved to the current frequency of 810 kHz, in response to the frequency adjustments, owing to the adoption of the current 9 kHz spacing on AM radio stations in the Philippines implemented by the Geneva Frequency Plan of 1975, replacing the NARBA mandated 10 kHz AM radio spacing plan which was used from 1922 up to that time.
+In November 1978, DZRJ-AM migrated to the current frequency of 810 kHz, in response to the frequency adjustments, owing to the adoption of the current 9 kHz spacing on AM radio stations in the Philippines implemented by the Geneva Frequency Plan of 1975, replacing the NARBA mandated 10 kHz AM radio spacing plan which was used from 1922 up to that time.

-1986 - 2010: The first iteration of Radyo Bandido
+1986–2010: The first iteration of Radyo Bandido

-At the height of the People Power Revolution in late February 1986 that ousted President Ferdinand Marcos, newscaster June Keithley and Fr.
-James Reuter, S.J. commandeered the DZRJ station, which they renamed Radyo Bandido (Outlaw Radio).
+At the height of the People Power Revolution in late February 1986 that ousted then-sitting President Ferdinand Marcos, newscaster June Keithley and Fr.
+James Reuter, S.J. commandeered the DZRJ station, which they renamed Radyo Bandido (Outlaw Radio or Bandit Radio).
 This was after the facilities and transmitter of Keithley's home network, the Church-owned Radio Veritas, were shut down by the Marcos-loyal Armed Forces of the Philippines.
 Radyo Bandido broadcasts opened with former President Ramón Magsaysay's political jingle Mambo Magsaysay (composed by Raúl Manglapus), because it was also the theme music of the disabled Radio Veritas and thus enabled Keithley to clandestinely identify herself to listening protesters.

 For her role in providing both information and morale to protesters during the Revolution, Keithley was awarded the Medal of the Legion of Honor by President Cory Aquino after the fall of the Marcos regime.
 The Radio Broadcast of the Philippine People Power Revolution, which includes broadcasts from DZRJ, is inscribed on the UNESCO Memory of the World Register, the official documentary heritage list of the United Nations.

-To honor the station's key role in the 1986 Revolution, DZRJ AM was officially rebranded Radyo Bandido (Outlaw Radio), and switching to a public service format.
-Meanwhile, the music format revived on FM as RJ 100.3, then later, RJ Underground Radio 105.9 (now 105.9 Neo Retro), as well as their flagship TV network RJ DigiTV.
+To honor the station's key role in the 1986 Revolution, DZRJ AM was officially rebranded Radyo Bandido, and switching to a public service format.
+Meanwhile, the music format revived on FM as RJ 100.3, then later, RJ Underground Radio 105.9 (currently 105.9 True FM), as well as their flagship TV network RJ DigiTV.
 DZRJ is known for some veteran broadcasters such as Johnny Midnight and Art Borjal.
 Since 2004, it began airing news from the BBC World Service and the Voice of America.
 The PBA Games on Radio was moved to DZRJ-AM from DZSR in 2009.
 UAAP on Radio started on DZRJ-AM in 2010.
 Of note as well is DZRJ-AM's role during EDSA II in 2001 which led to the resignation of President Joseph Estrada.